 Caught in the Web deals with issues such as bullying, personal security, gaming and social media and helps children at a young age make good decisions based upon sound educational advice.

-Our third edition teaches the children how to react to cyber bullies and what to do if something happens.
+Our fourth edition teaches the children how to react to cyber bullies and what to do if something happens.

 In Caught in the Web, Barney helps Echo and his friends to face the potential dangers of going online.
 With the help of Tom Stoat the Woodland Wizard, Barney shows his friends how to stay safe on the internet and social networking sites and also the effect cyberbullying has on others.

 Caught in the Web is supported by the UK Council for Child Internet Safety and The Child Exploitation and Online Protection Centre.

 The book is punctuated by activities that develop the learning objectives for the children.

 Caught in the Web is a fun and interactive support to children’s citizenship education in primary schools.